Which CSCS card do I require?

 You are not required to show your first-aid certificates during your IRATA training and assessment, however as above you need to ensure you have current first-aid certificates that are ‘appropriate’ when carrying out IRATA Level 3 duties.
 This is for you and your employer to decide.

-If there is a maximum among of time you are allowed to work “in ropes” per day (without a break)?
-Are there any regulations from IRATA or does it depend on the country you are working in?
+Is there a maximum of time you are allowed to work “in ropes” per day (without a break)?

 Do you have any information on harness suspension?